SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 structures, or other enumerations.

-Unlike classes and structures, enumeration types do not have an implicitly provided default initializer;
+Unlike classes and structures, enumeration types don't have an implicitly provided default initializer;
 all initializers must be declared explicitly.
 Initializers can delegate to other initializers in the enumeration, but the initialization process is complete only after an initializer assigns one of the enumeration cases to ``self``.